How Can A Lifting Device Or Crane Help Me At Home?

 Being skilled enough to be able to change your own clutch or repair your motor is great, but without the right lifting devices to suit your workshop space and motor size or more specifically its weight, attempting the job can be very dangerous.

 Let’s say you need to remove your engine to replace the sump gasket because of a leak.
-There are tools that will make the job easy, and there are tools that are essential to get the job done.
+There are tools that can make the job easy, and tools that are essential to get the job done.

 Removing your engine will require an engine crane, no questions asked.